 Even when a vehicle owner decides to go with no-fault coverage, if their car accident injury claim meets the statutory threshold, it will be exempt from the no-fault rules (again, that means a liability claim or lawsuit is possible against the at-fault driver).
 In Kentucky, those thresholds are:

-Keep in mind that the no-fault rules only apply to injury claims after a car accident; you're free to pursue a vehicle damage claim against the at-fault party after a car accident.
+The no-fault car insurance rules we've discussed here only apply to injury claims after a car accident.
+You're free to pursue a vehicle damage claim against the at-fault driver after a car accident—by filing a third-party car insurance claim through that driver's car insurer, or a small claims court lawsuit, for example.

 Besides PIP coverage, Kentucky requires vehicle owners to maintain minimum amounts of "liability" car insurance, which applies to injuries and vehicle damage suffered and sustained by others when you're at fault for an accident.
 The minimum liability coverage requirements in Kentucky are: